AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 #### Channel preferences {#channel-preferences}

 The [!UICONTROL Channel preferences] widget displays the channels of communication that the user has consented to receive communication from.
-A tick indicates each channel that the user has consented to receive communication from.
+A check mark indicates each channel that the user has consented to receive communication from.

 <!-- image needs a blue tick added below -->